List of A.T.O.M. characters: Janus Lee

 Janus Lee (voiced by Tom Kenny) is the inventor and founder of Lee Industries.
 A rich and successful businessman, he held various assets throughout the city (e.g. banks, prisons, hospitals, malls, labs, factories, plazas etc.) and over 6,000 separate patents on inventions.
 He was the one who started the Alpha Teens team after he tested them on his game show, "Trackdown" in season 1.
 He gave them access to Lee Industries vehicles for testing and also let them use them to stop Paine or any other villain threatening Landmark City.
 In both cases the vehicles usually end up getting trashed, mostly being unintentional, but Lee always paid for new ones.

 After a crazy disgruntled former employee of Lee Industries named Silas Green was defeated by the Alpha Teens, he tried to warn them about Lee betraying them just like he did him.
 Due to him trying to kill them moments earlier, Green's message fell on mostly deaf ears with Hawk dismissing him as paranoid.
 Afterwards, Lee's true nature slowly began to reveal itself.
 He began to act suspiciously doing things like mysteriously pocketing Hawk and Shark's loose hair and either lying or misinforming the team about his whereabouts when he goes on business.
 After Paine raided Lee Industries, Axel and Garrett stumbled into a room that was off limits to anyone but Lee.
 In it was DNA samples of the team and five new uniforms.
 At the end of season 1, it was revealed that Lee genetically created a reptilian-like creature dubbed the "Axel Manning advanced enhancement".

-In season 2 following Paine is defeated, Mr. Lee fires the Alpha Team, stripping them of their access to Lee Industries and its vehicles and of their credit line.
+In season 2, after Paine is defeated, Mr. Lee fires the Alpha Team, stripping them of their access to Lee Industries and its vehicles and of their credit line.
 He apologizes twice and explains that the company "...is moving away from vehicles and into bio-tech".
 After Axel had some lethal run-ins with the reptilian-like creature, Lee tracks it down and reveals to Axel that the creature, whom Lee named Tilian, is Axel's clone.
 He states that he started work on Tilian shortly after he met Axel.